Updated on March 11th, 2026 by Nathan Parsh

 Business Overview

 The company distributes its products through wholesalers and retail stores with the Sherwin-Williams name.
 Its only competitor of comparable size is fellow Dividend Aristocrat PPG Industries (PPG).
+The company has a very large global footprint.

 Source: Investor Presentation